ccht-ncsu/Spatial-Temporal-Controls/Supplementary-Scripts/README_make13.md

 ---

 ## Overview
-This script identifies and assigns *selective SWAN local control regions* and *internal source nodes* within an ADCIRC `fort.14` mesh using a user-defined polygon.
-It produces an updated `fort.13` file containing a new nodal attribute (`swan_local_control`) and a CSV summarizing the internal source node information.
+This script identifies and assigns *selective regions of the mesh to run SWAN* and *internal source nodes* (as locations to apply spectral boundary conditions) using a user-defined polygon.
+It produces an updated nodal attribute file (`fort.13`) containing a new attribute (`swan_local_control`) identifying active and inactive nodes and nodes to apply spectral sources at and a CSV summarizing this internal source node information.

 ---